zorael/kameloso/README.md

 ## Windows

-**kameloso** uses [**OpenSSL**](https://www.openssl.org) to establish secure connections.
+The bot uses [**OpenSSL**](https://www.openssl.org) to establish secure connections.
 It is the de facto standard library for such in the Posix sphere (Linux, macOS, ...), but not so on Windows.
 If you run into errors about missing SSL libraries when attempting to connect on Windows, pass the `--get-openssl` flag to download and launch the installer for [**OpenSSL for Windows v1.1.\***](https://slproweb.com/products/Win32OpenSSL.html).
 Make sure to opt to install to Windows system directories when asked.

 ## Google/YouTube song request playlist integration